AlFoX/CuteReport-Docs/en/bands.md

 Bands
 -----

 Bands are designed for positioning items on a page.
 Each band has its own position and functionality.
+CuteReport has some special bands designer to represent data from a dataset.
+Dataset contains structured data organized into rows(lines) which have one or more columns(fields).
+To print data from datasets CuteReport uses these special bands named "Detail...".
+To make it work, add one or more such bands to the page, connect them to the dataset and place Memo items on them.
+Once band is connected to the dataset, Memo will have button on the right side with dropdown list of dataset's fields names (commercial version only).
+While rendering process these bands will be printed on the rendered page.
+"Detail" band will be printed once per dataset row, DetailHeader and DetailFooter will be printed accordingly to theirs "condition" property.
+If there is no free space to print new band, new rendered page will be created before continue.
+New page will contain all page headers and footers before continue to print Detail bands.

-There are some bands included to standard package and theirs description:
+There are some bands included into standard package and theirs short description:

 * __PageHeader__: displays all nested items on the top of the page
 * __PageFooter__: displays all nested items on the bottom of the page